Ronny Aloema: Domestic career

 Aloema played for SV Voorwaarts between 2002 and 2006, before signing for SV Transvaal in 2007.
 He signed for Trinidadian TT Pro League club Tobago United in 2009, but returned to SV Transvaal the following year.
 In 2011, he moved to S.V.
 Robinhood.

 International career

 Aloema made his debut for Suriname in 2008.
 His last appearance to date was a 2012 Caribbean Cup qualifying match against St Vincent & the Grenadines.
 In addition to his 24 FIFA-recognised caps, Aloema played in three unofficial matches.
 Despite being a goalkeeper, he took penalty kicks for the national team, scoring twice in official matches and twice in unofficial matches.

 Aloema has also played for the Suriname national futsal team.

-After his football career Aloema has started a career in music.
-He is also a political member of the VHP.